hantsy/spring6-sandbox/docs/boot-http-service.md

 \-- pom.xml
 ```

-The *pom.xml* file in the project’s root directory serves as a simple POM declaration, organizing the following three modules:
+The *pom.xml* file in the project’s root directory works as a simple BOM, organizing the following three modules:
 - **shared**: Contains the HTTP service interfaces and data models, which will be used by both the client and server.
 - **client**: Represents the client application that consumes the server’s APIs.
 - **server**: Implements the server-side logic and exposes RESTful endpoints.